Four-Score/Confidential-Copilot/docs/Initial Ingestion Pipeline/Instructions.md

    - **LocalStorage**: Keys are also cached in browser localStorage for faster access on the same device

 2. **Prioritized Loading**:
-   - When a user logs in, the system attempts to load DCPE keys in this order:
+   - When a user logs in, the Key Management Service attempts to load DCPE keys in this order:
      1. First from database (primary source for cross-device consistency)
-     2. Then from localStorage (fallback for backward compatibility)
+     2. Then from localStorage (fallback for faster access)
      3. If neither exists, new keys are generated and stored in both locations

 3. **Secure Encryption**: